Jennifer-NC/Jennifer-NC.github.io/Webpage-HowTo.md

 # So you wanna make a webpage...Check out mine [HERE](https://jennifer-nc.github.io/)
-      As a new programmer, the best first step is creating a personal webpage to introduce yourself and showcase your work.
+      As a new programmer, creating a personal webpage to introduce yourself and showcase your work.
           Here, I walkthrough the basic steps of creating a GitHub profile and setting up your personal webpage... .

 ## Step One: Create a username on [GitHub](https://github.com/join?ref_cta=Sign+up).